What is refinancing?

 How does refinancing work?

 The first step when looking to refinance is checking what kinds of fees your current lender might charge you for switching home loans and what the process involves.
-Depending on your current lender and home loan, you may have to pay a break fee or lender costs to refinance.
+Depending on your current lender and the type of loan you have, you may have to pay a break fee or other closing costs to refinance.

 Once you’ve figured out what your refinancing costs might look like, you’ll want to compare a wide range of home loan options to determine which ones could suit you.
 Once you’ve found one you like, you can apply to refinance your existing loan.